Connect with us

 Be My Valentine, Charlie Brown Album Cover Crop

 Growing up in pre-Internet times, I often wondered what had happened to pianist composer Vince Guaraldi beyond the smash hit success of his now-iconic A Charlie Brown Christmas soundtrack and the several albums which were released in the late 1960s on Warner Brothers Records.
-While I eventually learned of his untimely passing in 1976, his officially released music seemed to pretty much end in 1970 after the soundtrack to A Boy Named Charlie Brown.
+While I eventually learned of his untimely passing in 1976, Guaraldi’s music officially released in his lifetime seemed to pretty much end in 1970 after the soundtrack to A Boy Named Charlie Brown.

 Be My Valentine, Charlie Brown Album Cover